andreistefanciprian/docker-kubernetes-learn/docker/README.md

 # Stop and remove all containers
-docker container stop $(docker container ps -a -q) docker container stop $(docker container ps -a -q)
+docker container stop $(docker container ps -a -q) docker container rm $(docker container ps -a -q)

 # To clean up, all unused containers, images, network, and volumes, use the following command.
 docker system prune
-docker system prune -a
+docker system prune -af

 # To individually delete all the components, use the following commands.
-docker container prune
+docker container prune -f
-docker image prune
+docker image prune -f
-docker network prune
+docker network prune -f
-docker volume prune
+docker volume prune -f

 # Check docker used space
 docker system df